 You’ve been building your Facebook Business page for years relying on a much higher % of organic reach for your content.
-Now, if your page has, for example, 750 followers, then you’re only really going to get an exposure of about 15 people on a typical post.
+Now, if your page has, for example, 750 followers, then you’re only really going to get exposure from about 15 people on a typical post.
 Devastating.

 Facebook’s spin on the situation is that it’s because of the natural rise in content being shared across the network.
 While true, in order for their advertising platform to make more money, they needed to control the organic reach of pages, hence the ability to Boost posts.

 My suggestion is to rethink a strategy based on growth and move towards a strategy based on making sales.
 If you have a large audience, terrific!
 Promote them with Facebook Ads.
 But, if you have a small audience or are just starting, focus less on growing your Facebook Business page and more on using Facebook to find customers and make sales.

 Solid marketing strategy, right?
 One of my favorite phrases is “you don’t know until you know.”
 With the seemingly endless amount of ways to establish target audiences, spending a little to test an audience’s responsiveness to your message is definitely worthwhile.
 Based on this concept, here are 5 ways to advertise on Facebook for $5 per day.

 1. Customize & promote your Facebook Call to Action

 Do you know that little button on your Facebook header?
 Yeah, you can customize the call to action button (within reason) to drive visitors to take a specific action like signing up for specials, watching a video, etc. Once you customize the call to action, you can click on the button again and select “Promote.”
 This will allow you to promote your specific call to action to whomever you want.